dynatrace-extensions/dynatrace-extensions-vscode/README.md

 Right now, the extension is not published to the marketplace so you'll have to install it from the `.vsix` file packaged in every [release](https://github.com/dynatrace-extensions/dynatrace-extension-developer/releases).
 In VSCode, open the Extensions menu, click the "..." and choose "Install from VSIX..".

+Once installed, why not initialize a new workspace, or connect a tenant?
+Head over to the new [Dynatrace view](#custom-dynatrace-view) to start.